 Michelangelo Buonarroti was arguably the most famous artist of the High to Late Italian Renaissance, and inarguably one of the greatest artists of all time -- along with fellow Renaissance men Leonardo DiVinci and Raphael (Raffaello Sanzio).
 He considered himself a sculptor, primarily, but is equally well known for the paintings he was induced (grudgingly) to create.
 He was also an architect and an amateur poet.Early Life:

-Young Michelangelo, motherless by the age of six, fought long and hard with his father for permission to apprentice as an artist.
+Michelangelo was born on March 6, 1475 in Caprese (near Florence) in Tuscany.
+He was motherless by the age of six and fought long and hard with his father for permission to apprentice as an artist.
 At the age of 12, he began studying under Domenico Ghirlandajo, who was the most fashionable painter in Florence at the time.
 Fashionable, but extremely jealous of Michelangelo's emerging talent.
-Ghirlandajo passed the lad off to be apprenticed to Bertoldo di Giovanni, the sculptor, and here Michelangelo found the work that became his true passion.
+Ghirlandajo passed the lad off to be apprenticed to a sculptor named Bertoldo di Giovanni.
+Here Michelangelo found the work that became his true passion.
 His sculpture came to the attention of the most powerful family in Florence, the Medici, and he gained their patronage.

 "Genius is eternal patience."